Skip to main content

 In addition, the IAI has developed the Standar Pendidikan Akuntansi Indonesia/Indonesian Accounting Education Standards, with the support of the World Bank.
 These standards are to be used when developing accounting education programs.

 Both IAI and IAPI report that the IES are incorporated into the educational programs in Indonesia for all professional accountants.
-IAPI reports that the latest 2021 IES are incorporated in Indonesia.
+Both IAI and IAPI report that the revised IES are incorporated in Indonesia.

 Current Status: Adopted